ReallyJustAnotherBear/AlmaLinuxMisc/README.md

-Unofficial alma linux live images
+Unofficial alma linux spings.

-Alma has official you should be using, these are just for testing.
+Alma has official you should be using, these are/were here just for testing.